LiamJCates/Programming-Notes/C++/Syntax/Operators.md

+## Operator Precedence and Associativity
+When more than one operator appears in an expression, operator precedence and operator associativity decide how the expression parses.
+Operators with higher precedence are bound tighter to their arguments than operators with lower precedence.
+If two operators have the same precedence, their associativity breaks the tie to decide how arguments bind.
+Associativity is either left to right or right to left.

 From greatest to smallest priority, C++ operators are evaluated in the following order:
 | Level | Precedence group | Operator | Description | Grouping |
 |-------|------------------|----------|-------------|----------|